EmuDeck/emudeck.github.io/docs/known-issues/steamos/index.md

 ## PCSX2 - not launching - October 26th, 2023

 A recent update of PCSX2 also included updates to its required libraries.
 With the stable version of SteamOS being nearly a year old, SteamOS' libraries are now outdated.
-Without these updates libraries, newer versions of PCSX2 will not work.
+Without these updated libraries, newer versions of PCSX2 will not work.
 In order to continue using PCSX2 on Stable SteamOS, you will need to revert to an older version to continue playing.

 **Here's How**